rasmus4/p4-vpn/README.md

 - `make build` - Build the p4src/switch.p4 program.

-- `make topogen-%` Generate the topology file `topos/gentopo/topology.json` from a template.
+- `make topogen-%` Generate the topology file `topos/gentopo/topology.json` from a template in the `topos/templates` directory.

 - `make run` - Run the Mininet environment with the topology `topos/gentopo/topology.json`